50+ Books About Mexico For Travelers & History Buffs

 3. Mexico: A Novel by James Michener

 James Michener does an incredible job telling a story.
-It reminds me a lot of Law & Order where they take their stories right out of the headlines but give them a twist.
-There is no chance that all of these things happened in one old mining town but I found myself Googling the circumstances of the events to find out where they originally took place.
+It reminds me a lot of Law & Order, where they take their stories right out of the headlines but give them a twist.
+There is no chance that all of these things happened in one old mining town, but I found myself Googling the circumstances of the events to find out where they originally took place.

 I really enjoyed this book.
 I slowed down towards the end because I just didn’t want to finish it.
 There are so many characters that remind me of people I have crossed paths with in Mexico.